neuropacs/neuropacs-docs/docs/ingestion-options/rest-api.md

 ## Tips

-- Identical studies with the same StudyInstanceID uploaded within a 5 minute period will be overwritten
+- Identical studies with the same StudyInstanceID uploaded within a 5 minute period will be overwritten.
+- All instances of an imaging study must be sent within 1 minute of the previous to be processed together.

 ## Security and Compliance